 Both FICO® and VantageScore divide credit scores into ranges that define general risk brackets.
 Lenders use these ranges to help them decide what credit terms to offer.

 Borrowers in this range will have no problem getting approved for loans or credit.
 You’ll receive the best lending terms offered, including the lowest interest rates and fees.
 If your credit score is exceptional, lenders roll out the red carpet!

 Individuals who fall in this range often qualify for better interest rates on loans and credit cards, and will generally have an easier time with the lending process.

-If your score is within this range, you are close to the national average (the current FICO® average for Americans is 701).
+If your score is within this range, you are close to the national average (the current FICO® average for Americans is 714).
 Lenders see a score in this range as an indication of an acceptable borrower and it will qualify you for most loans and credit cards.
 You may not receive the best available terms, and you’re likely to pay a higher interest rate than borrowers with very good or exceptional credit scores.
 You may not qualify for highly selective premium credit products.

 This range may disqualify borrowers from some loans.
 Some lenders may class borrowers in this range as subprime.
 Some lenders may not approve your application at all.
 If they do approve your application they may offer a higher interest rate than borrowers with better credit would get.

 It will be difficult to get credit with a poor credit score.
 Lenders who do approve you will charge very high interest rates.

 This is often caused by bankruptcy or other major credit problems.
 Most lenders will not extend credit to applicants with scores in this range.
 If you’re applying for a credit card, your only option may be a secured credit card where you put down a deposit equal to the amount of the spending limit.
 Utilities will probably require a deposit.

 Having no credit can be even more frustrating than having a low score, especially if you have no debts and your finances are in good order.
 If you don’t have a credit score, it’s probably because you have a “thin credit file,” which means you don’t have much credit history or activity.
 If you have no credit information on file or there is not enough information on your credit report to generate a score – you will have no credit score.